Jaybee020/My-Blogs/content/posts/randnum-server/index.md

 draft: true
 ---

-Previously,we discussed the lottery contract of [Randnum]("url") in the [previous article]("url") We are now ready to describe a server that interacts with the lottery contract, that uses the Algorand Javascript SDK and Indexer to track transactions sent to the smart contract.
+Previously,we discussed the lottery contract of [Randnum]("url") in the [previous article]({{< ref "randnum-contract" >}}).We are now ready to describe a server that interacts with the lottery contract, that uses the Algorand Javascript SDK and Indexer to track transactions sent to the smart contract.

 ## The Express Server